 - Cancel all your existing RRSP payments by the due date.

-- Fill the Form RC471, Home Buyers’ Plan (HBP) Cancellation and write to the CRA why you want to cancel your participation.
+- Fill the Form RC471, Home Buyers’ Plan (HBP) Cancellation and write to the CRA explaining why you want to cancel your participation.
 The letter must include the reason for cancellation, your last name, first name, address and Social insurance number (SIN).

 - Attach to your letter any receipts on cancellation payment or Form RC471 filling.

 - Submit your letter, the filled-out Form RC471 and receipts to one of the following addresses.